facebookresearch/spdl/docs/source/migration/pytorch.rst

 Decoding images in threads
 --------------------------

-When adopting SPDL before free-threading (a.k.a no-GIL) Python becomes available and stable, we need to check whether the dataset instance can be used in threaded environment in a performant manner.
+When adopting SPDL before free-threaded (a.k.a no-GIL) Python becomes available and stable, we need to check whether the dataset instance can be used in threaded environment in a performant manner.